 The chance of your child getting myocarditis or pericarditis following the COVID-19 vaccine is very low.
 The Centers for Disease Control and Prevention (CDC) is actively tracking any cases of vaccine-related heart inflammation.
-As of July 6, 2021, there have been fewer than 1,000 reports of myocarditis or pericarditis in people ages 30 and younger after vaccination.
 Given the millions of people vaccinated so far, these side effects are considered extremely rare.

 It's also important to remember that myocarditis and pericarditis can be side effects of COVID-19 infection.
 In fact, research shows a young adult is more likely to develop heart inflammation from the COVID-19 virus than the vaccine.
 Heart inflammation caused by COVID-19 is usually more severe than inflammation caused by the vaccine.